 Ariana spoke about her Immanuel Family, “I do recall a close-knit community and the feeling that if I tried something and failed there would be someone to catch me.
 I remember square dancing at Lutherhaven, cheerleading for the valiants, and –perhaps most vividly –playing on the basketball team.
 I wasn’t a Lutheran, but I was always included in all of the church activities.
 I sang (off key) for the choir, loved the school rummage sale and participated in the 8th grade play.”

 “Although my dream was to play Emily in “Our Town” Mr. Boetel cast me as the town gossip.
 Even then, I loved stories, and he must have known.
 I remember an emphasis on reading and the big library at the end of the long hallway” de Vogue recalled of her Immanuel days.

 What she remembers most vividly is travelling by train the summer after 8th grade with the youth group to visit Washington DC.
 Ariane de Vogue said, “we stayed up most the night in the train and arrived early in the morning and Mr. Chris Prahlow showed us the White House and the Capitol and other sites.
 I loved every moment and I vowed to return.
 I’ve now lived here on and off for my entire adult life and covered all the branches of government in some capacity.
 For the last several years I’ve devoted most of my work to the Supreme Court.
 It’s a branch of government that fascinates me more each year.
 Every case brings its own story.”

-We are very proud of you!
-Your devotion to reporting and producing has been wonderfully successful.
-Not to mention it’s great fun to see our alum on national television.
-God’s Blessings as you continue on your path in life.
+We are very proud of your investigative reporting and producing.
+God’s Blessings as you continue your path in life.